Gilbert and Sullivan: The Sorcerer

 Carte's real ambition was to develop an English form of light opera that would displace the bawdy burlesques and badly translated French operettas then dominating the London stage.
 He assembled a syndicate and formed the Comedy Opera Company, with Gilbert and Sullivan commissioned to write a comic opera that would serve as the centrepiece for an evening's entertainment.

 Gilbert found a subject in one of his own short stories, "The Elixir of Love", which concerned the complications arising when a love potion is distributed to all the residents of a small village.
 The leading character was a Cockney businessman who happened to be a sorcerer, a purveyor of blessings (not much called for) and curses (very popular).
-Gilbert and Sullivan were tireless taskmasters, seeing to it that The Sorcerer (1877) opened at the Opera Comique in London as a fully polished production, in marked contrast to the under-rehearsed Thespis.
+Gilbert and Sullivan were tireless taskmasters, seeing to it that The Sorcerer (1877) opened as a fully polished production, in marked contrast to the under-rehearsed Thespis.
 While The Sorcerer won critical acclaim, it did not duplicate the success of Trial by Jury.
 Nevertheless, it ran for more than six months, and Carte and his syndicate were sufficiently encouraged to commission another full-length opera from the team.

 H.M.S.
 Pinafore

 Gilbert and Sullivan scored their first international hit with H.M.S.
 Pinafore (1878), satirising the rise of unqualified people to positions of authority and poking good-natured fun at the Royal Navy and the English obsession with social status (building on a theme introduced in The Sorcerer, love between members of different social classes).
 As with many of the Gilbert and Sullivan operas, a surprise twist changes everything dramatically near the end of the story.

 Gilbert oversaw the designs of sets and costumes, and he directed the performers on stage.
 He sought realism in acting, shunned self-conscious interaction with the audience, and insisted on a standard of characterisation in which the characters were never aware of their own absurdity.
 He insisted that his actors know their words perfectly and obey his stage directions, which was something new to many actors of the day.
 Sullivan personally oversaw the musical preparation.
 The result was a crispness and polish new to the English musical theatre.
 Jessie Bond wrote later:

 H.M.S.
-Pinafore ran in London at the Opera Comique for 571 performances, an exceptional run for the period.
+Pinafore ran in London for 571 performances, an exceptional run for the period.
 Hundreds of unauthorised, or "pirated", productions of Pinafore appeared in America.
 During the run of Pinafore, Richard D'Oyly Carte split up with his former investors.
 The disgruntled former partners, who had invested in the production with no return, staged a public fracas, sending a group of thugs to seize the scenery during a performance.
 Stagehands managed to ward off their backstage attackers.
 This event cleared the way for Carte, in alliance with Gilbert and Sullivan, to form the D'Oyly Carte Opera Company, which then produced all their succeeding operas.